SueMottet/Pewlett-Hackard-Analysis/README.md

 2. Determine of this retiring employees who is eligible to participate in a mentorship program

 ### Technical Database Analysis of Employee Retirement Data Background
-* Six csv files were provided and examined: employees.csv, departments.csv. dept_emp.csv, dept_manager.csv, salaries.csv, titles.csv
+* Six .csv files were provided and examined: employees.csv, departments.csv. dept_emp.csv, dept_manager.csv, salaries.csv, titles.csv
 * PostgresSQL was downloaded and installed
 * Looking at the .csv files target database keys were identified (primary keys and foreign keys) and entity relationships were determined
 * An Entity Relationship Diagram (ERD) was created using Quick DBD